jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-llm-qwen2.51.5b-generated.md

 What is the Socket Binding used by the Messaging-ActivemQ Remote Connector when creating connections?

 ## syntax of the operation to get the `messaging-activemq` `remote-connector` `ssl-context`
-To generate a suitable question about the `sslContext` attribute in the Messaging-ActiveMQ Remote Connector, I would need more specific details on how this attribute works or what it typically refers to.
-Since no further description is provided, an appropriate generic question could be:

 How does the `sslContext` attribute within the Messaging-ActiveMQ Remote Connector influence its ability to securely connect over a network?

 ## syntax of the operation to get the `messaging-activemq` `socket-discovery-group` `initial-wait-timeout`